berarma/cakephp-redsys/README.md

 $response->get('DS_ORDER');
 ```

-See the Test files to find more use examples.

 ## Case sensitivity of parameters

 The specification states that parameter names should use upper case or a mixed
 style of CamelCase and underline characters.
 Since the mixed
 CamelCase/underline style is confusing to say the least, and having 2 different
-naming styles added to that confusion, I've decided to use the upper case style
+naming styles adds to the confusion, I've decided to use the upper case style
 everywhere.
 That means all parameter names feeded to this plugin are converted
 to upper case, it doesn't matter how they were.